 Local matches may include donated/volunteer labor, donated equipment and/or material, and force accounts.
 No local share for labor will include payroll additives (insurance, taxes, retirement, etc.) or other overhead costs.
-Any projected donated labor, equipment, material, or force account will be documented in the RTP application and included in the grant agreement.
+Any projected donated labor, equipment, material, or force account will be documented in detail in the RTP application and included in the grant agreement.
+NDPRD reserves the right to determine the amount of donated labor authorized for project submissions.
+The determination of the amount of donated labor will be made after the pre-inspection by NDPRD is completed.
 Once the grant agreement is signed, the NDPRD grant coordinator must approve any deviations in labor, equipment, or material rates.
 Local share cannot be a carry-over from a previous reimbursement pay period unless pre-approval from NDPRD has been granted.

-• Donated Labor: The time of a person donating services/labor will be valued at a rate paid on an average of like skills rounded to the nearest higher dollar as determined by the US Bureau of Labor Statistics for North Dakota.
+Donated Labor: The time of a person donating services/labor will be valued at a rate paid on an average of like skills rounded to the nearest higher dollar as determined by the US Bureau of Labor Statistics for North Dakota or by a category of skill determined by NDPRD listed below.
 Any donated labor match requests must be formatted to account for each individual's hours, day, or donation description, signed by the donor for each entry, and a certification memorandum from the project sponsor validating all donated labor.
 Only forms produced by NDPRD are allowed for reimbursement requests.
 Donated labor will not be an eligible match for administrative duties such as emails, billing, telephone calls, paperwork, or other general administrative duties.
 Only labor performed on the physical project site will be accepted as a matching share.